spec-framework/documentation/output/chapters/SpecReusability.pier.md

 The
-`initializeWidgets` implementation is exposed in code [1\.15](#ex_browser_initializeWidgets)\.
+`initializeWidgets` implementation is shown in the code in [1\.15](#ex_browser_initializeWidgets)\.